Articles and Trends Modern Office Furniture Return to Work

 hybrid workspace

-Technology needs to be a part of any collaborative area so that connections can be established.
+Tech needs to be a part of any collaborative area so that connection can be made.

 Aesthetics, comfort, functionality, and amenities are all elements that need to be considered when designing a collaborative space.
 Great designs make workers feel welcomed to the space and encouraged to work together.
 These spaces often include lounge seating, to bring a bit of home to the office.
 A key to accommodating the hybrid workforce is flexibility.
 Moveable partitions help make spaces for smaller groups but when rearranged accommodate larger meetings.